thanhmiyata/luan-van-tot-nghiep/complete_paper_combined.md

 Traditional Natural Language to SQL (NL2SQL) systems struggle with complex queries requiring multi-step reasoning, accurate schema understanding, and proper SQL generation.
 Single-agent approaches often fail on complex JOINs, nested queries, and field selection accuracy, with field selection errors accounting for 52.6% of errors.

-This paper presents a novel multi-agent system for NL2SQL using the CrewAI framework, featuring six specialized agents: Question Analyzer, Schema Selector, Query Planner, SQL Expert, SQL Validator, and SQL Refiner.
-The key innovation is a single-pass refinement mechanism that enables error correction through agent collaboration.
+This paper presents a specialized multi-agent system for NL2SQL using the CrewAI framework, featuring six roles: Question Analyzer, Schema Selector, Query Planner, SQL Expert, SQL Validator, and SQL Refiner.
+The system employs single-pass refinement to enable error correction through agent collaboration.

-We evaluated our approach on the Spider dataset, comparing a 4-step baseline pipeline with the full 6-step architecture.
-The 6-step pipeline achieves 78.0% exact match accuracy and 86.0% execution accuracy on the Spider test set, demonstrating a 4.0% improvement over the 4-step baseline.
-Error analysis shows that field selection accuracy improved by 5.0%, directly addressing the primary error source.
-Our contributions include: (1) a novel 6-agent architecture for NL2SQL with specialized roles and single-pass refinement, and (2) comprehensive error analysis identifying field selection as the primary error source (52.6% of errors) with targeted mitigation strategies.
+We evaluated on Spider 1.0, comparing a 4-step baseline pipeline with the full 6-step architecture.
+The current numbers (78.0% exact match, 86.0% execution accuracy, +4.0% over 4-step; field selection +5.0%) are measured on the Spider 1.0 dev split.
+Our contributions include: (1) a 6-agent architecture for NL2SQL with specialized roles and single-pass refinement, and (2) error analysis identifying field selection as the primary error source (52.6% of errors) with targeted mitigation strategies.

-The results demonstrate that multi-agent systems with specialized roles and single-pass refinement significantly outperform single-agent approaches for complex NL2SQL tasks, advancing the field toward more accurate and reliable natural language interfaces to databases.
+The results suggest that multi-agent systems with specialized roles and single-pass refinement can outperform single-agent approaches on complex NL2SQL tasks, while further validation on the Spider 1.0 test set is left as TODO.

 ---